 A long day of heat, sweating, and dousing your face in sunscreen can make your skin pretty mad at you.
 "Sunscreens, by nature, can have a pore-clogging effect for some skin types, but then adding in heat and humidity, which increase oil production, can most definitely trigger clogged pores, bumps, and breakouts," says Rouleau.

 To make your skin happy again, give it a little DIY facial right when you get home.
 Start by washing your face with a cleansing lotion, which Rouleau says "does a better job of emulsifying water-resistant sunscreens off the skin to ensure it gets removed properly."
 Then, use a very gentle facial scrub to remove any dry cells from the skin's surface.
 (Try S.W.
-Basics's all-natural exfoliant.)
+Basics's all-natural exfoliant, $15.)

 "Now that the cells are removed, a treatment mask can absorb deeper into the skin," says Rouleau, Choose a super-hydrating, anti-bacterial mask to give your skin a much-needed drink of water while clearing pores of acne-causing bacteria.
-We seriously love Rouleau's Rapid Response Detox Masque, which contains salicylic acid, tea tree, and manuka oil.
+We seriously love Rouleau's Rapid Response Detox Masque ($64), which contains salicylic acid, tea tree, and manuka oil.

 Whether you're sunburned, think you might be sunburned, or just feel dried-out like a piece of beef jerky, applying soothing treatments post-sun can be a huge help.
 Craig Kraffert, MD, board-certified dermatologist and president of Amarte, says that ingredients like cucumber and prickly pear extract, are "both soothing and anti-inflammatory."
-(Try Amarte's cooling Aqua Veil Pure Hydration Serum.)
+(Try Amarte's cooling Aqua Veil Pure Hydration Serum, $57.)
 Bhanusali says that chamomile, aloe, and over-the-counter hydrocortisone can provide relief as well.

-Getting back after a day in the sun and realizing that you did not protect your skin like you should have is a terrible feeling, but according to Zeichner, some of that damage can actually be reversed.
+Getting back after a day in the sun and realizing that you did not protect your skin as you should have is a terrible feeling, but according to Zeichner, some of that damage can actually be reversed.
 "While antioxidants have traditionally been used to prevent damage before exposure, they also can be used after the fact to minimize any damage afterward," he says.
 "Look for potent topical products such as vitamin C and vitamin E, which neutralize free radical damage."
-Zeichner is a big fan of PCA Skin C&E Strength treatment, which you can slather all over your skin without feeling greasy.
+Zeichner is a big fan of PCA Skin C&E Strength treatment ($97), which you can slather all over your skin without feeling greasy.